Kimiblock/moeOS.config/readme.md

 ## Location Services

 Location Services may not be available in some countries.
-Google Services are used for locating since MLS is sunset.
+Google Services are used for locating since MLS has been sunset.

 ## GTK / GNOME